mwallraf/ZenPacks.TwoNMS.Rancid/README.md

 You can run this manually or if the daemon is started you can wait until it's started automatically, by default once a day.
 The modeler takes care of displaying the configs into zenoss, each config version is a device component called *Rancid Revision*.

-**NOTE:** It may take 2 runs of zenrancid before the configuration of the device will show up as a component.
+**NOTE:** *It may take 2 runs of zenrancid before the configuration of the device will show up as a component.*
-The first run just checks in the device into the Subversion repository and as of the second run any configuration changes will be stored.
+*The first run just checks in the device into the Subversion repository and as of the second run any configuration changes will be stored.*

-**NOTE:** The zenrancid daemon only runs once a day by default so if zenmodeler was started before zenrancid then any changes will be visible in Zenoss only after the next time zenmodeler is started.
+*The zenrancid daemon only runs once a day by default so if zenmodeler was started before zenrancid then any changes will be visible in Zenoss only after the next time zenmodeler is started.*

-<h3 id="zenrancidd">zenrancid daemon</h3>
+## zenrancid daemon

 The is the daemon that takes care of running RANCID so it calls "rancid-run" in the background.
 It is possible to disable the daemon but then you have to schedule rancid-run manually as a cron job.